Christopher DeMuth: Career

-Presidency of AEI
+American Enterprise Institute president

-DeMuth is said to have read AEI publications as an undergraduate and used them as a lecturer at Harvard.
+DeMuth is said to have read American Enterprise Institute publications as an undergraduate and used them as a lecturer at Harvard.
 He was appointed president of AEI at a time of crisis for the institute, after the turbulent presidency of William J. Baroody Jr. AEI was a respected institution, but Baroody had been careful to keep AEI in the political mainstream.

+During DeMuth's tenure, AEI turned further to the political right wing.
 DeMuth returned the institute to its conservative and small-government principles, allowing it to compete with The Heritage Foundation and Cato Institute, and bringing in more money from conservative foundations.
+At the beginning of his tenure, AEI was in severe financial distress.
 DeMuth restored AEI's financial fortunes, eliminating $9 million in debt and generating an asset balance of over $75 million.
 He also more than tripled AEI's budget during his presidency.
+Academic David M. Lampton writes that during DeMuth's tenure, AEI was responsive to the financial power of "America's hard right".

 DeMuth presided over the institute as a number of high-profile scholars joined AEI, including Charles Murray, Richard and Lynne Cheney, Michael Barone, James K. Glassman, Newt Gingrich, Karl Zinsmeister, and Ayaan Hirsi Ali.
 As many as twenty AEI scholars served in the George W. Bush administration.
 AEI scholars also influenced the administration.
 Announcing his departure from AEI in 2007, DeMuth noted that the Iraq surge strategy was devised at AEI.
-DeMuth oversaw the creation of an AEI magazine, the founding a joint center on regulation with the Brookings Institution (DeMuth was a fellow at the center), the expansion of AEI's publications, the founding of AEI's National Research Initiative to underwrite and promote research by university-based academics and independent scholars, a reorientation of AEI's foreign policy division to focus on the Middle East, and the merger of the National Legal Center for the Public Interest into AEI to form the AEI Legal Center for the Public Interest.
+DeMuth oversaw the creation of an AEI magazine, the founding a joint center on regulation with the Brookings Institution, where he was a fellow, the expansion of AEI's publications, the founding of AEI's National Research Initiative to underwrite and promote research by university-based academics and independent scholars, a reorientation of AEI's foreign policy division to focus on the Middle East, and the merger of the National Legal Center for the Public Interest into AEI to form the AEI Legal Center for the Public Interest.